Ottawa RiverRegulationPlanning BoardCommission de planificationde la régularisationde la rivière des Outaouais

 The headwater areas are the uppermost stream reaches of the Ottawa River and its tributaries.
 These areas where flows can be regulated represent approximately 40% of the total basin area.

 Every year, members of the Committee undertake measures to reduce the risk of flooding.
 This is always done in preparation for the spring runoff.
-These measures mainly involve emptying the principal reservoirs during the winter period.
+Most years, these measures mainly involve emptying the principal reservoirs during the winter period.
 This is to ensure that the reservoirs are at their lowest levels before the spring snowmelt begins.

 To help reduce the risk of flooding, runoff from spring melt and rainfall is stored in the principal reservoirs as the spring melt progresses to reduce downstream flows.
 By storing or retaining water in these reservoirs, the river flow is reduced downstream.
 To learn more about the water management cycle at the principal reservoirs, click here.